-Sólheimajökull is an 8-km-long, non-surging temperate glacier which drains from the Mýrdalsjökull ice cap (Figure 1a).
-It supports a maximum ice thickness of 433 m (Mackintosh and others, 2002, Russell and others, 2010, Kruger and others, 2010, Sigurdsson, 2010) and a total area of approximately 78 km2 which extends into the active volcanic caldera of Katla - historically the most destructive subglacial volcanic system, and responsible for routing jökulhlaups down the Sólheimajökull outlet glacier (Lawler and others, 1996, Le Heron & Etienne, 2005, Roberts and others, 2000).
+Russell and others, 2010; Sigurdsson, 2010) and a total area of \sim 78 km2 which extends into the active volcanic caldera of Katla - historically the most destructive subglacial volcanic system, and responsible for routing jökulhlaups down the Sólheimajökull outlet glacier (Lawler and others, 1996; Roberts and others, 2000; Le Heron and Etienne, 2005).
 The subglacial drainage system seasonally establishes connectivity with the Katla geothermal zone and transports dissolved volatile gases from beneath the glacier in the summer meltwater streams (Wynn and others, 2015).
-The dynamic advance and retreat cycles exhibited by the glacier (Schomacker and others, 2012) are frequently asynchronous with other glaciers along the south coast of Iceland, and are likely explained through the migration of ice divides (Dugmore & Sugden, 1991).
-The recent establishment of an ice-contact proglacial lake may also now be having an influence on glacier motion (e.g. Carrivick & Tweed, 2013).
-However, high temporal resolution assessment of Sólheimajökull's motion has never before been captured.
+The dynamic advance and retreat cycles exhibited by the glacier (Schomacker and others, 2012) are frequently asynchronous with other glaciers along the south coast of Iceland, and are likely explained through the migration of ice divides (Dugmore and Sugden, 1991).
+The recent establishment of an ice-contact proglacial lake may also now be having an influence on glacier motion (e.g. Carrivick and Tweed, 2013).
+However, high temporal resolution assessment of Sólheimajökull's motion has never been captured before.

+3.2.
 Time-lapse image acquisition

-Time-lapse images were collected for 73 days between April 30 and July 11, 2013 (Julian days 119 - 191), using a light weight setup originally designed for monitoring active lava flows (James and others, 2012) where speed of installation and portability of equipment are important factors, and any semi-permanent infrastructure is impractical.
-The images were acquired with a dSLR Canon 550 with a 28 mm fixed focal length lens, and triggered by an intervalometer.
-The camera was protected in a small, weather-proof box positioned on the ground, aligned appropriately, and secured by partially burying with rocks (Figure 3, inset).
+Time-lapse images were collected for 73 days between 30 April and 11 July 2013 (days of year: 119-191) using a light weight setup originally designed for monitoring active lava flows (James and others, 2012) where speed of installation and portability of equipment are important factors, and any semi-permanent infrastructure is impractical.
+The images were acquired from a dSLR Canon 550 camera with a 28 mm fixed focal length lens, and triggered by an intervalometer.
+The camera was protected in a small, weather-proof box positioned on the ground, aligned appropriately and secured by partially burying with rocks (Fig. 3, inset).
 Power was supplied from an adjacent 12 V battery, recharged by a 500 mA solar panel (also secured by rocks).
 Image acquisition was set for an hourly interval as a deliberate oversampling to increase the probability of obtaining good quality images during periods of variable weather conditions.

+3.3.
 TLS data acquisition and processing

-TLS data were acquired on 30 April and 11 July, 2013 using a very-long-range laser scanner (Riegl LPM-321) previously shown to be capable of providing useful data over measurement distances of 3.5-4 km (James and others, 2009, Schwalbe and others, 2008).
-The scanner was used from elevated ground ~33 m from the time-lapse camera location (Figure 3), with the camera included in the scans to enable its position to be determined to within ~10 cm within the scanner's coordinate system.
+TLS data were acquired on 30 April and 11 July 2013 using a very-long-range laser scanner (Riegl LPM-321) previously shown to be capable of providing useful data over measurement distances of 3.5-4 km (Schwalbe and others, 2008; James and others, 2009).
+The scanner was used from elevated ground \sim 33 m from the time-lapse camera location (Fig. 3), with the camera included in the scans to enable its position to be determined to \sim 10 cm within the scanner's coordinate system.

-In both TLS surveys, data were acquired of Sólheimajökull and the stationary cliffs either side of the glacier.
-The TLS was levelled and oriented such that its coordinate system was approximately aligned with respect to North.
-Although not critical to the ensuing analyses, the geo-referencing of the initial survey (30 April) was then refined by registering the stable cliff area to a pre-existing airborne lidar dataset from 2010 (Staines and others, 2015).
-The second survey was then similarly adjusted to minimise the differences in the stable cliff regions between the two TLS surveys (using an iterative approach implemented in the Riegl processing software, RiProfile v.1.5.0).
+In both TLS surveys, data of Sólheimajökull and the stationary cliffs on either side of the glacier were acquired.
+The TLS was levelled and oriented such that its coordinate system was approximately aligned with respect to north.
+Although not critical to the ensuing analyses, the georeferencing of the initial survey (30 April) was then refined by registering the stable cliff area to a pre-existing airborne lidar dataset from 2010 (Staines and others, 2015).
+The second survey was then similarly adjusted to minimise the differences in the stable cliff regions between the two TLS surveys (using an iterative approach implemented in the Riegl processing software, RiProfile version 1.5.0).

+3.4.
 Image registration